 General Educational Development

 The test for Adult Basic Education (TABE) is a diagnostic test that determines a person’s skill level and aptitude.
 This test is given to all incarcerated people who do not have a high school diploma or GED to determine their academic level.
-Once an inmate’s academic level is identified, they are placed in the appropriate academic programs.
+Once an incarcerated person’s academic level is identified, they are placed in the appropriate academic programs.